PgDip, MBAPC, BPC (accred)

 About me

 I have experience working in the NHS, in military settings and in the charity sector.
-I specialise in one-to-one, long-term psychotherapy with adults.
+I work in one-to-one, long-term psychotherapy with adults aged 18+ both in person and online.
 I am a member of the Tavistock Society of Psychotherapists and the British Psychoanalytic Council and I adhere to their code of standards and ethics.
 I am also a registered member of the British Association for Psychotherapists and Counsellors, MBACP.